PyLink/PyLink/docs/technical/writing-plugins.md

+### Version Warning
+This version of the document targets the current stable branch of PyLink, and may be considerably outdated when compared to the **devel** branch where active development takes place.
+When developing new plugins or protocol modules, we highly recommend targeting the devel branch.

 # Writing plugins for PyLink

 PyLink plugins are modules that extend its functionality by giving it something to do.
 Without any plugins loaded, PyLink can only sit on a server and do absolutely nothing.